IBM-Cloud/DevOps-Services-Docs/docs/glossary/index.md

 An open-standards, cloud-based platform for building, managing, and running apps of all types, such as web, mobile, big data, and smart devices.
-Capabilities include Java, mobile back-end development, and application monitoring, as well as features from ecosystem partners and open source—all provided as-a-service in the cloud.
+Capabilities include Java, mobile back-end development, and application monitoring, as well as features from ecosystem partners and open sourceâ€”all provided as-a-service in the cloud.

 <a name="IDE"></a>
 **IDE**